 An elegant theme is an excellent choice for a Christmas party because it is classy and makes the occasion even more special.

 Did you know that in Japan, the traditional Christmas food is KFC?
 Or that you have to serve 12 dishes for a Christmas dinner in Poland?
-While you may not be able to travel the whole world to know every Christmas tradition out there, organising an around-the-world Christmas party might be an excellent opportunity to learn about some of them.
+While you may not be able to travel the whole world to know every Christmas tradition out there, organizing an around-the-world Christmas party might be an excellent opportunity to learn about some of them.
 Assign countries to guests attending the party, let them dress up in traditional clothes and prepare foods from the region.

-An around the world theme leaves lots of room for creative costume design and gives you a chance to try some new foods and learn interesting facts, making it a party to remember!
+An around-the-world theme leaves lots of room for creative costume design and gives you a chance to try some new foods and learn interesting facts, making it a party to remember!

 This idea might be unconventional, but have you ever considered turning your coworkers into Christmas trees?
-Ask everyone to come dressed in greens and browns, and set up stations with ornaments and decorate everyone like a Christmas tree.
+Ask everyone to come dressed in greens and browns, set up stations with ornaments, and decorate everyone like a Christmas tree.
 You can make it into a group or individual competition.
 The winner gets the star topper!

 Don’t forget that Christmas trees are where you usually find Christmas presents, so this theme can also incorporate gift exchange games.